pierre-bourguet/3-tag-rna-seq/README.md

 - randomly subsample to a given number of reads (default: 10 millions)
 - create indexes based on provided genome files
 - map with STAR
-- output stranded and unstranded bigwig files
+- output bigwig files, stranded or unstranded, including or excluding multi-mapping reads
 - quantify sense and antisense reads with Salmon in alignment-mode
 - generate plots to inspect quality metrics: multiplexing, trimming, duplicates, multiQC, sample to sample correlation
 - analyze differential gene expression with DESeq2, producing tables of differentially expressed genes, heatmaps, barplots, PCA